maltehedderich/blog/docs/posts/sklearn_pipelines.md

         return X.drop(['PassengerId'], axis=1)
 ```

 The logic for the `Cabin` column follows a similar pattern.
-We create a new class called `CabinSplitter` that inherits from the `BaseEstimator` and `TransformerMixin` classes.
-We then implement the `fit` and `transform` methods.
-In the `fit` method we return `self` as we don't need to fit the transformer to the data.
-In the `transform` method we split the `Cabin` column into the deck, room and side of the ship and add them as new features.
-Furthermore, we transform the room number into a numeric feature to avoid categorical features with a large number of categories (high cardinality).
-We then drop the original `Cabin` column and return the transformed DataFrame.
+We create a new class called `CabinSplitter`, which inherits from the `BaseEstimator` and `TransformerMixin` classes.
+Then we implement the methods `fit` and `transform`.
+In the method `fit` we return `self`, because we do not have to adapt the transformer to the data.
+In the method `transform` we split the column `cabin` into the deck, the room and the side of the ship and add them as new features.
+We also transform the room number into a numeric feature to avoid categorical features with a large number of categories (high cardinality).
+The original column `Cabin` is then deleted and the transformed DataFrame is returned.

 ```python
 import pandas as pd